bcot-code/bcot-code/README.md

 Welcome to my Pg

-my name is Barbie , Learning to be freelancer in Software Develop.
+my name is Barbie, and I am learning to be a freelancer as a Software Engineer.

 - 🔭 I’m currently working on Shopify projects
 - 🌱 I’m currently learning JS